 • Shorter stay rates available (call us at 800-669-3474 for details)

 Included in your angling package at the Owen River lodge is 7 nights of 5 star luxury accommodation, all meals i.e. a three course dinner, cooked English breakfast, picnic lunch daily, use of our fly fishing equipment and 6 days of expert guiding with one of our senior fly fishing guides Twin share accommodation/shared guide.

-Not included in your angling package at Owen River Lodge are hard alcohol, fishing gear other than flies and leaders (though this can be arranged for, upon request), staff gratuities and items of a personal nature.
+Not included in your angling package at Owen River Lodge are hard alcohol, staff gratuities and items of a personal nature.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.